 Tips for a thorough due diligence process when acquiring or selling a business

 When investigating this aspect, discover how many customers the company has, and the percentage of sales concentrated on each customer.
-It is important to try and understand each customer’s motivation, their goals and how the business you are acquiring can assist in achieving these into the future.
+It is important to try and understand each customer’s motivation, their goals and how the business you are acquiring can assist in achieving these in the future.

-If a business has a low number of customers or a high concentration of revenues come from one or two customers this should create significant concern and as a buyer you should be offering a lower profit multiple.
+If a business has a low number of customers or a high concentration of revenues coming from one or two customers this should create significant concern and as a buyer you should be offering a lower profit multiple.
 You should also be concerned if a new customer has generated a significant portion of revenue for only a year or two.
 If the owner is now divesting, they may be uncertain of maintaining this customer into the future.

-Beyond the organisational chart it is necessary to look at bonus schemes and compensation strategies such as leave, the use of cars, and any similar strategies the owner may be implementing to ensure staff morale is maintained.
+Beyond the organisational chart, it is necessary to look at bonus schemes and compensation strategies such as leave, the use of cars, and any similar strategies the owner may be implementing to ensure staff morale is maintained.
 Of significant importance is also understanding management’s views on how the business could be improved and how they envisage their careers progressing in the future.
-An entrepreneurial owner may wish to take their best managers to their next venture.
+An entrepreneurial seller may wish to take their best managers to their next venture.

 High staff turnover and a history of resistance or lack of experience from management in implementing change can create a number of issues for acquirers taking over a business.
 On top of this records should be kept of previous staff disputes.
 Disputes are common in the work place and if the owners are withholding this information when asked, it should create some concern.

 If you would like help with respect to Due Diligence, contact our team of mergers and acquisitions experts by calling us on 1300 QUINNS or alternatively, +61 2 9223 9166 to arrange a teleconference or appointment.